vishnuchandramc/react-native-FlickFind/README.md

 - **View Movie Details:** Get detailed information about a selected movie, including title, plot, cast, and ratings.
 - **Dark and Light Themes:** The app supports both dark and light themes based on the device theme, providing a visually appealing experience.

+## Supported on both Android and iOS platforms

 ## Screenshots

 ### Dark Theme